-The GURR has expressed a strong interest in purchasing the land in order to expand railroad operations.
 There are 2 key considerations when assessing the potential impact of expanded freight railroad activity.
 First, we considered the potential benefits of expanding railroad activity and the resulting increase in industrial tax revenues.
 Second, we considered the net impact of increased rail activity on the surrounding residential property values.
 These two factors are further evaluated below.

 It is important to consider the potential benefits/opportunity cost associated with either development by the GURR or "lost" revenues if the land is acquired by Hopedale.
 The GURR has used its recent acquisition of 1 Fitzgerald Drive as a benchmark for the potential revenues generated by development of the land in question.
-The GURR purchased the Fitzgerald Drive property (approximately 15.2 acres) on November 26, 2019 -- for a consideration of \$1,922,001.1 The estimated tax revenues that the GURR would pay on this property -- based on the revenues generated in FY2020 -- would be approximately \$64,167 per year.
-This estimate is also based on Hopedale's use of a tiered tax rate for residential and commercial/industrial properties.
-Hopedale is fully within its right to consider enacting a "tri-tiered" tax rate -- creating distinct rates for commercial and industrial property.2 An enhanced industrial tax rate could have the near-term impact of raising industrial tax revenues, as well as, curtailing exponential growth of industrial use.
-As the potential development of the land at 364 West Street is relatively unknown and the tax policy has not yet been ascertained, we believe that the revenues generated by the property at 1 Fitzgerald Drive may not provide a suitable benchmark for future revenue.
+The GURR purchased the Fitzgerald Drive property (approximately 15.2 acres) on November 26, 2019 -- for a consideration of \$1,922,001.2 The estimated tax revenues that the GURR would pay on this property -- based on the revenues generated in FY2020 -- would be approximately \$64,167 per year.
+This estimate is based on three unverified assumptions: (1) Hopedale will continue its two-tiered tax rate; (2) the GURR will not expand its rail footprint; and (3) the GURR will not seek a tax exemption.

+Hopedale presently uses a two-tiered tax rate for residential and commercial/industrial properties.
+Hopedale is fully within its right to consider enacting a "tri-tiered" tax rate -- creating distinct rates for commercial and industrial property.3 An enhanced industrial tax rate could have the near-term impact of raising industrial tax revenues, as well as, curtailing exponential growth of industrial use.
+As the potential development of the land at 364 West Street is relatively unknown and the tax policy has not yet been ascertained, we believe that the historical pre-GURR revenues generated by the property at 1 Fitzgerald Drive could provide a suitable benchmark for future revenue; however, many unknowns remain as to the GURR's ability to increase their tax exemption.

 We also note that railroad taxation is intrinsically complex.
-Land purchased by a railroad within "five rods in width [of rail(s)], taken or purchased for railroad, depot or station purposes" is exempt from municipal taxation.3 Five "rods" is approximately 83 feet.
+Land owned by a railroad within "five rods in width [of rail(s)], taken or purchased for railroad, depot or station purposes" is exempt from municipal taxation.4 Five "rods" is approximately 83 feet.
 Said another way, the railroad "right of way" (i.e. rail beds) are exempt from taxation, as well as, 83 feet of the surrounding land.
-Consequently, the GURR has proposed "plans to add five tracks on either side of the existing track, capable of holding up to 200 rail cars, and at least one building."4 While the building and surrounding land (outside of the 5 rods of exempt property) could be taxable, the "rail yard" as proposed would not provide any tax benefit (i.e., \$0 in real estate tax revenue) to Hopedale.
+Notably, the GURR has proposed "plans to add five tracks on either side of the existing track, capable of holding up to 200 rail cars, and at least one building."
+Thus, unlike other property tax payers, the GURR can unilaterally decrease the amount of property taxes paid